Biodun/BlueBike-availability-prediction/README.md

 )
 ```
+## Next steps
+1. Resolve the issue of stations that have a timestamp of "1970-01-01 19:00:00" i.e. they aren't being updated so the database write fails
+1. Write SQL for creating the `station_data` table
+1. Update the `station_status` table to reference the `station_id` column as a foreign key
+1. Deploy an AWS lambda function to request station data every 30 minutes

 ### Weather data

-If I pull weather data every 10 minutes, that translates to 144 readings per station per day.
-The daily free request limit for Dark Sky is 1000 API calls so I can only request for 6 weather stations data per day (864 API calls per day).
+If I pull weather data every 30 minutes, that translates to 48 readings per station per day.
+The daily free request limit for Dark Sky is 1000 API calls so I can only request for 20 weather stations data per day (960 API calls per day).
 The cities/muni's in the data set are:
 1. Boston
 1. Brookline